spacefito/ardana-input-model/2.0/examples/entry-scale-swift/README.md

 - IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all servers.

-- External API - This is the network that users will use to make requests to the cloud.
+- External API: This is the network that users will use to make requests to the cloud.

-- Cloud Management - This is the network that will be used for all internal traffic between the cloud services.
+- Cloud Management: This is the network that will be used for all internal traffic between the cloud services.
 This network is also used to install and configure the controller nodes only.
 This network needs to be on an untagged VLAN.

-- SWIFT - This network is used for internal Swift communications between the Swift servers.
+- SWIFT: This network is used for internal Swift communications between the Swift servers.

 An example set of networks is defined in `data/networks.yml`, which needs to be modified to reflect your environment.

-The example uses the devices `hed3` & `hed4` as a bonded network interface for all services.
+The example uses the devices `hed3` and `hed4` as a bonded network interface for all services.
 The name given to a network interface by the system is configured in the file `data/net_interfaces.yml`.
 That file needs to be edited to match your system.